 “Regarding rate filing, a rate/ rule filing of less than 5 percent for personal auto policy may be use-and-file once per calendar year per company.
 Otherwise, the filing must meet the prior approval standard.”

 Accidents and damage to your vehicle happen.
 Sometimes other vehicles on the road kick up rocks that crack your windshield.
 Things happen, but they can still come at a cost.
-Luckily in North Dakota, there is no requirement that you have windshield coverage on your insurance policy.
+Luckily, there is no requirement that you have windshield coverage on your insurance policy as per the North Dakota windshield insurance coverage laws.
 It can, however, be very useful should you ever have any damage to it for any reason.

 If anything were to happen to your windshield and you need to repair/replace it, insurers are allowed to use aftermarket parts as long as “the quality is comparable to the manufacturer’js parts” according to the North Dakota Insurance Department.